Liposuction is the removal of excess body fat by suction using special surgical equipment. A plastic surgeon typically does the surgery.

 Ultrasound-assisted liposuction (UAL) uses ultrasonic vibrations to turn fat cells into liquid.
 Afterward, the cells can be vacuumed out.
 UAL can be done in two ways, external (above the surface of the skin with a special emitter) or internal (below the surface of the skin with a small, heated cannula).
 This technique may help remove fat from dense, fiber-filled (fibrous) areas of the body such as the upper back or enlarged male breast tissue.
 UAL is often used together with the tumescent technique, in follow-up (secondary) procedures, or for greater precision.
 In general, this procedure takes longer than the super-wet technique.

 Laser-assisted liposuction (LAL) uses laser energy to liquefy fat cells.
 After the cells are liquefied, they can be vacuumed out or allowed to drain out through small tubes.
 Because the tube (cannula) used during LAL is smaller than the ones used in traditional liposuction, surgeons prefer using LAL for confined areas.
 These areas include the chin, jowls, and face.
 A possible advantage of LAL over other liposuction methods is that energy from the laser stimulates collagen production.
-This helps prevent skin sag after liposuction.
+This may help prevent skin sag after liposuction.
 Collagen is the fiber-like protein that helps maintain skin structure.

 HOW THE PROCEDURE IS DONE